mjkaul/3033w/calendar.md

 - Topics: Mourn the semester’s end.
 Crisis communications.
 Course evaluations.
 - Resources: a16z podcast: Crisis communications
 - Thursday, 12/14: Deloitte case-study competition finals.
 Time and location TBD.
 The top four teams will present.
 Everyone is welcome to come and watch.

----

-## Other assignments/points:

-- Participation throughout the semester (120 points)
-- 5 reading quizzes (5 quizzes * 15 points each - lowest score dropped = 60 points)

-## Books:

-- See the [About page](http://mjkaul.com/3033w/about) for the books for the course